StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_05_group_3_report.md

 ## Overall Analysis

-Experimented with some other trends from the data:
+Experimented with some more visualizations from the data:

 ![CorrelationHeatmap.png](../additional_material/CorrelationHeatmap.png)
 ![GDPvslife.png](../additional_material/GDPvslife.png)